Scientific analysis of Cultural Heritage

 Pigments of different ages can be compared and studied through the analysis of ancient pigment, and techniques of ancient wall paintings can be identified through the analysis of sectional structure.

+In Korea, the most ancient pigment dates back to the tomb paintings of Goguryeo Kingdom.
 Most of the ancient pigments on such wall paintings are made of inorganic minerals.
 Since it's very difficult and costly to buy mineral pigments nowadays, cheaper and easy-to-get synthetic pigments are usually used as a substitute paint.

 Pigment analysis of clay in the storage room of the placenta of Yeongjo's daughter at West Three Royal Tombs, Goyang